Confidential Prompting: Privacy-preserving LLM Inference on Cloud: Introduction

-As outlined in \S\ref{ssec:confidential-computing-inferencing} and \S\ref{ssec:relwork}, none of the existing solutions achieve all of our goals under the assumption of an untrusted LLM.
-For example, techniques like edge inference~\cite{lin2023awq} protect prompts by processing them locally, which do not work for large models and require sharing weights with users, breaching model confidentiality.
+As outlined in \S\ref{sec:relwork}, none of existing solutions achieve all of our goals under the assumption of an untrusted LLM.
+For example, techniques like edge inference~\cite{lin2023awq} protect prompts by processing them locally.
+However, these techniques do not work for cloud-hosted large models.
+They also require sharing model parameters with users, breaching model confidentiality.
 Differentially private in-context learning~\cite{wu2023privacy, tang2023privacy} and data anonymization~\cite{shen2024fire, zeng2024privacyrestore, chen2023hide, kan2023protecting} reduce fidelity, violating \outinv.
-Although fully homomorphic encryption~\cite{huang2022cheetah, hao2022iron} preserves model confidentiality and \outinv, its extensive computation restricts its feasibility for LLMs.
-More recently, \emph{confidential computing} (CC)~\cite{confidential_computing} has emerged as a promising approach to securing cloud-hosted DNNs~\cite{lee2019occlumency, azure_confidential, aws_confidential}, particularly via the confidential virtual machines (CVMs) with GPU support.
-However, existing confidential inferencing approaches with CVM (\S\ref{sec:confidential-inference}) either require complete trust in the LLM provider or prove inefficient for LLM serving.
-This inefficiency arises from \textit{(i)} the lack of batch parallelism and \textit{(ii)} the large memory footprint of LLMs, severely limiting scalability.
+Although fully homomorphic encryption~\cite{huang2022cheetah, hao2022iron} preserves model confidentiality and \outinv, its computational overhead is prohibitive for practical LLM serving.
+With confidential computing, a user can protect its prompts from an untrusted LLM provider by deploying the LLM service in its owned CVM, at the cost of compromising model confidentiality and compute efficiency.